WebOrigami/docs/src/content/builtins/@slug.md

 ${ @slug samples.ori/templates/posts/post1.html/title }
 ```

 `@slug` does not assume a particular file extension.
-If you wish to add an extension, you can add one using, for example, a template literal.
+If you wish to add an extension, you can use, for example, a template literal.